Rhinoplasty New Orleans | Septoplasty

 Rhinoplasty obviously serves to improve the appearance of the nose, but it often enhances the function of the nose simultaneously.
 Having a nose that functions well in addition to looking good is the ultimate goal.
 Additionally, the extra level of confidence and boost in self-esteem that many patients experience after rhinoplasty should not be overlooked.

 We use a 3D imaging program called Vectra that will allow Dr. Velargo to illustrate changes that are realistic, which will hopefully align with your surgical goals.
-Dr. Velargo will not make any changes on the Vectra imaging that he does not find indicative of a realistic outcome.
+Dr. Velargo will not make any changes to the Vectra imaging that he does not find indicative of a realistic outcome.

 If you are receiving a septoplasty or other airway-related procedure during your rhinoplasty, some insurance plans cover that aspect of the procedure.
 Note that insurance plans never cover a cosmetic procedure, and even if your insurance covers a simultaneous septoplasty or airway surgery, a separate charge will be generated for the aesthetic plastic surgery component of your surgical plan.
 We can go over this in detail during your consultation as it relates to your specific insurance plan.

 Dr. Velargo performs his rhinoplasty procedures at a fully accredited outpatient surgery center that has an anesthesiologist (MD) on staff.
-Patients should demand these criteria when selecting a surgeon as it affords the safest surgical experience.
+Patients should demand these criteria when selecting a surgeon, as it affords the safest surgical experience.

 While the nasal cast is in place, patients may rest their glasses on top of the cast.
 Once the cast is removed, we will give you a protective silicone guard called a “rhino shield” to protect your nose from the weight and pressure of glasses.
-This must be worn for one-month post-op.
+This must be worn for one month post-op.